w3c/wai-quick-start/source/managing.html.erb.md

 ---
-title: Managing Web Accessibility
+title: Tips on Managing Web Accessibility
-subtitle: Tips on planning and managing
 icon: cogs
 status: editors-draft
 layout: guide
 ---

-These tips will help you improve the accessibility outcomes of your projects.
-This is not an exhaustive list of requirements for web accessibility, but cover important points and provide links to help you find out more.
+These tips will help you integrate accessibility into project planning and managing.

 {:.toc .no_toc}
 ## On this page